 - Do a google search.
 Looking up a potential partner’s username or even the text of their messages can be revealing.
 They may even pop up on one of many sites devoted to gay dating scams.

-- Avoid long distance relationships with strangers.
-Most scammers will avoid victims in their own area to avoid getting caught.
+- Avoid long-distance relationships with strangers.
+Most dating site scammers will avoid victims in their own area to avoid getting caught.
 And keeping it local is clearly your best chance for real hookups.

 - Watch out for immediate communication.
 Pay special attention when the hot guy you’re messaging with always responds immediately or within 15 minutes every time you send a message.
 You might be flirting with a bot!

 - Never open attachments from a stranger.
 Watch out for gay dating members who send you their picture in an attachment.
 You could be downloading a virus along for the ride when you open it.

 - Beware the sad story.
 Many dating scammers claim to have ill relatives or a similar sob story to tug at your heart strings.
 Or it might be an emergency in which only you can help.
 Another common scam involves a story in which the suitor is on their way to visit, but their credit card is being declined.

 - Lastly, never wire money to a stranger!
 And yes, if you haven’t met in person yet that hot submissive you’ve been messaging for weeks is still a stranger.